Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ifconfig ix0
 ```

-You should see your IPv6 global address:
+You should see your IPv6 global address (GUA):

 ```
 inet6 2600:4040:AAAA:BBBB::1 prefixlen 64